simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 The [**ESP32 WiFi Canary**](https://github.com/simeononsecurity/esp32-wifi-canary) is a passive awareness sensor that addresses this reality with the smallest possible footprint.
 It fits on the M5Stack Atom Lite - a device roughly the size of a sugar cube - plugs into any USB port, learns the surrounding environment, and lights up an RGB LED when it detects patterns consistent with wireless threats.

-It does not connect to anything.
-It does not capture credentials.
-It does not transmit a single frame.
+It doesn't connect to anything.
+It doesn't capture credentials.
+It doesn't transmit a single frame.
 It watches, scores, and tells you what color the situation is.

 This article is a complete technical reference for the project: what it detects, how the confidence model works, how to build and flash it, and what its real-world limitations are.